 Impact of the U.S. Ban on Named Chinese Securities

-On January 11, 2021, the Executive Order 13959 (“E.O.”) issued by Donald Trump designed to protect U.S. investors from financing Communist Chinese Military Companies will go into effect.
-In this Q&A, Matthews Asia addresses key questions on its potential impact for investors.
+On January 11, 2021 Executive Order 13959 (“E.O.”) issued by then-President Donald Trump, which was designed to protect U.S. investors from financing Communist Chinese Military Companies (“CCMCs”), went into effect with respect to the 31 originally named CCMSs.
+In this Q&A, Matthews Asia addresses key questions and the potential impact for investors with respect to the E.O. as well as Hong Kong’s economy/investment environment and renewed regulatory scrutiny in China.

 China’s technology, internet and fintech companies have faced renewed regulatory scrutiny.
 What are the key points for investors?